RVenkatDurgaReddy/QRQuick/README.md

 npm install --legacy-peer-deps

 this would resolve the issue
-and then " npm run "
+and then " npm run dev "

 mainly fill the api keys through the google cloud firebase as mentioned in